gdudek/minerva-ellucian-extract/README.md

 # Database browsing
   How to use the SQL database:
-      - Each processed report has a requests.id.
+      - Each processed report has a request.id.
 Find it (e.g., SELECT id, reference_num, start_date FROM requests;).

       - Get all items for that report:
         SELECT * FROM summary_items WHERE request_id = ?
 ORDER BY row_order;

       - Totals/Grand Total/Due to Claimant are marked with row_type='total'; line items have row_type='item'.

 Tested only on Minerva with Ellucian 1.10 (Nov 2025)